 What are fugitive emissions?

-Fugitive emissions refer to greenhouse gases, such as methane, that can escape into the atmosphere during mining and production of fossil fuels such as black coal, crude oil and natural gas.
-Methane is also released naturally, seeping from coal seams or biological processes occurring in wetlands, swamps, rivers and dams.
+Fugitive emissions refer to greenhouse gases (such as methane) that can escape into the atmosphere during mining and production of fossil fuels such as black coal, crude oil and natural gas.
+Methane is also released naturally, seeping from coal seams or from biological processes occurring in wetlands, swamps, rivers and dams.

 What impact can they have?

-Methane is a very powerful greenhouse gas, with about 27 times the greenhouse warming potential of carbon dioxide.
-Releasing fugitive emissions of methane during extraction of coal seam gas can therefore have a negative impact on global warming.
-According to the Department of Environment’s latest estimates (2012-13), fugitive emissions from the fossil fuel industry account for eight per cent of Australia’s national greenhouse gas inventory.
+Methane is a very powerful greenhouse gas, with about 27-times the greenhouse warming potential of carbon dioxide.
+Releasing fugitive emissions of methane during extraction of CSG can therefore have a negative impact on global warming.
+According to the Department of Industry, Science, Energy and Resources latest estimates (2018–19), fugitive emissions from the fossil fuel industry account for 9.8 per cent of Australia's national greenhouse gas inventory.

 How much methane escapes during production of unconventional gas?